James K. Polk: Election of 1848

 Honoring his pledge to serve only one term, Polk declined to seek re-election.
 At the 1848 Democratic National Convention, Lewis Cass was nominated.
 The 1848 Whig National Convention nominated Zachary Taylor for president and former congressman Millard Fillmore of New York for vice president.
-Martin Van Buren led a breakaway Free Soil group from the Democrats.
+Martin Van Buren led a breakaway Free Soil Party from the Democrats.
 Polk was surprised and disappointed by his former ally's political conversion and worried about the divisiveness of a sectional party devoted to abolition.
 Polk did not give speeches for Cass, remaining at his desk at the White House.
 He did remove some Van Buren supporters from federal office during the campaign.

 Taylor won the three-way election with a plurality of the popular vote and a majority of the electoral vote.
 Polk was disappointed by the outcome as he had a low opinion of Taylor, seeing the general as someone with poor judgment and few opinions on important public matters.
 Nevertheless, Polk observed tradition and welcomed President-elect Taylor to Washington, hosting him at a gala White House dinner.
 Polk departed the White House on March 3, leaving behind him a clean desk, though he worked from his hotel or the Capitol on last-minute appointments and bill signings.
 He attended Taylor's inauguration on March 5 (March 4, the presidential inauguration day until 1937, fell on a Sunday, and thus the ceremony was postponed a day), and though he was unimpressed with the new president, wished him the best.